oduwsdl/off-topic-memento-toolkit/README.md

 Likewise, for one or more WARC files:
 `detect_off_topic -i warc=example1.warc.gz,example2.warc.gz -o outputfile.json`

+### Notes For WARCs:
+When analyzing WARCs, OTMT:
+1. generates a TimeMap for each seed it encounters
+2. generates an entry in this TimeMap for the seed with an internal URI-M and a memento-datetime derived from record's WARC-Date header
+3. once done with all WARCs, presents the TimeMaps as if they had been downloaded to the measure part of the architecture
+4. The measure part of the architecture (currently) takes the first memento and compares it to each other memento in the TimeMap

+In summary, OTMT pulls in all of the data from all WARCs and analyzes it together.
+For TimeMap Measures, it uses the first memento in the TimeMap as the basis for comparison with other mementos in the TimeMap.

+There is no URI canonicalization like the Internet Archive does with URIs like edition.cnn.com and www.cnn.com.
+OTMT does not compare example.org and example2.org because they would have separate URI-Rs and hence separate TimeMaps.

+### Notes For TimeMaps:

+In this case, OTMT does not aggregate data from all TimeMaps, instead treating them separately.
+If two TimeMaps serve the same URI-R, then OTMT does not reconcile them into one.
+Such functionality would indeed be useful.
+If added, one could compare TimeMaps for the same URI-R across multiple collections or even multiple archives.
+If this functionality is desired, [please request it as a feature](https://github.com/oduwsdl/off-topic-memento-toolkit/issues).

 ## TimeMap Measures
 With TimeMap measures, each memento in a TimeMap is compared to the first memento of that TimeMap.
 The comparison is performed using one or more of the following measures: